Canada-Saskatchewan equivalency agreement respecting the release of methane from the oil and gas sector

 Whereas Canada adopted under subsection 93(1) of the Canadian Environmental Protection Act, 1999 (“CEPA”), S.C.1999, c.
 33 the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector), SOR/2018-66 (the “federal methane regulations”) which were published in the Canada Gazette, Part II, vol. 152, no. 1 on April 26, 2018;

-Whereas the federal methane regulations came into force on January 1, 2020, except sections 26, 27 and 37 to 41, which will come into force on January 1, 2023;
+Whereas the federal methane regulations came into force on January 1, 2020, except sections 26, 27 and 37 to 41, which came into force on January 1, 2023;

-Whereas Saskatchewan enacted OGEMR, that came into force on January 1st 2019, and are made under OGCA;
+Whereas Saskatchewan enacted OGEMR, that came into force on February 15, 2024, and are made under OGCA;

-Whereas the Directive PNG036: Venting and Flaring Requirements (“directive PNG036”) came into force on April 9, 2020 by minister’s order MRO 46/20 made under subsection 17(1) of OGCA;
+Whereas the Directive PNG036: Venting and Flaring Requirements (“directive PNG036”) came into force on March 8, 2024 by Minister’s Order MRO 31/24 made under subsection 17(1) of OGCA;

-Whereas the Directive PNG017: Measurement Requirements for Oil and Gas Operations (“directive PNG017”) came into force on December 12, 2019 by minister’s order MRO 349/19 made under subsection 17(1) of OGCA and amended further by minister’s order MRO 59/20 on April 9, 2020 to include further conditions respecting associated gas quantification procedures applicable to oil facilities;
+Whereas the Directive PNG017: Measurement Requirements for Oil and Gas Operations (“directive PNG017”) came into force on August 15, 2022 by Minister’s Order 169/22 made under subsection 17(1) of OGCA;

-Whereas the parties agree to enter into this agreement recognizing that OGEMR, the directive PNG036, all sections respecting measurement and procedures for the quantification of oil and gas volumes set out under the directive PNG017 adopted by minister’s orders and all sections related to a resident’s right for investigation set out under OGCA and prohibitions, offences and penalties are provisions that meet the requirements of section 10 of CEPA and, upon signature of the agreement, the Governor in Council may, by order made under subsection 10(3), declare that the federal methane regulations do not apply in an area under the jurisdiction of the province of Saskatchewan.
+Whereas the parties agree to enter into this agreement recognizing that OGEMR, the directive PNG036, all sections respecting measurement and procedures for the quantification of oil and gas volumes set out under the directive PNG017, and all sections related to a resident’s right for investigation set out under OGCA and prohibitions, offences and penalties are provisions that meet the requirements of section 10 of CEPA and, upon signature of the agreement, the Governor in Council may, by order made under subsection 10(3), declare that the federal methane regulations do not apply in an area under the jurisdiction of the province of Saskatchewan.

-Therefore, the parties agree:
+NOW, THEREFORE, the parties agree:

 1.0 Definitions

 "CEPA” means the Canadian Environmental Protection Act, S.C.
 1999, c.
-33, as amended.
+33 r

 “Federal methane regulations” means the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66.

-“OGCA” means The Oil and Gas Conservation Act, chapter O-2 of RSS, 1978, as amended.
+“OGCA” means The Oil and Gas Conservation Act, chapter O-2 of RSS, 1978.

 “OGEMR” means The Oil and Gas Emissions Management Regulations.